-Go to the library website www.leelibrarynh.org, then click ne screen there will be a link to Ancestry on the right under on catalog.
+Go to the library website www.leelibrarynh.org, then click on catalog.
 From the library catalog home screen there will be a link to Ancestry on the right under "Links".
 You will need to log in using your login details (instructions will be on the screen) then you will be directed to the Ancestry Library Edition© website!
 Stayed tuned for a zoom class on how to use this database and others to start your genealogy quest!
 Please email Ruth if you are interested attending this at leelibrary@comcast.net.